jasmin-palmer/jasmin-palmer.github.io/_pages/projects.md

 From 2015-2019

-{% include gallery id="gallery2" class="full" caption="This is a second gallery example with images hosted externally." %}
+{% include gallery id="gallery2" class="full" caption="This is a second gallery example with images hosted externally." type="center" %}

 <!--
 ## Gallery 3